daattali/beautiful-jekyll/README.md

 Optional: You may want to configure a webhook to prevent old inactive branches (representing approved comments) from stacking up.
 You can refer to [Staticman's documentation](https://staticman.net/docs/webhooks) for details.
 Make sure to input the **Payload URL** according to your chosen `endpoint`.
 For example, the default `endpoint` is `https://staticman3.herokuapp.com/v3/entry/github/`, so the corresponding **Payload URL** should be `https://staticman3.herokuapp.com/v1/webhook`.

-#### Gittalk comments
+#### Gitalk comments
-To use gittalk, you first need to register a gitHub application by going to register github application (https://github.com/settings/applications/new), **Note** You must specify the website domain url in the Authorization callback URL field.
-Lastly, fill in the github application's `Client ID`、`Client Secret` and `gittalk` parameters in the Gittalk section of `_config.yml`.
+To use gitalk, you first need to register a gitHub application by going to register github application (https://github.com/settings/applications/new), **Note** You must specify the website domain url in the Authorization callback URL field.
+Lastly, fill in the github application's `Client ID`、`Client Secret` and `gitalk` parameters in the Gittalk section of `_config.yml`.

 ### Adding Google Analytics to track page views